 If you’re like me and end up with a lot of leftover stuffing but get tired of the same old leftovers, one way I love to use it in turkey soup.
 Yes, soup!
 I always make turkey soup with the turkey carcass, but instead of using noodles, I put a scoop of stuffing in each bowl.
 It’s sooo good!
 If you’ve never tried it, I definitely recommend it!

 I hope you try this recipe for Easy Classic Bread Stuffing and love it as much as I do.
 Thanks for visiting today!

 - 1 loaf (1½ pounds) sturdy sliced white sandwich bread, such as Pepperidge Farm Farmhouse Hearty White Bread

 - 3 teaspoons poultry seasoning, add more or less to taste

 - salt and pepper, to taste

 - 1½ to 2 cups chicken broth, use more or less to make stuffing as moist as you want it

 - Preheat the oven to 350°F. Spray a baking dish with cooking spray (I use a 2-quart baking dish).

 - Cut the bread into ½-inch cubes; place in a large bowl.

-- In a large skillet, melt the butter.
+- In a large skillet, melt the butter over medium heat.
 Add the celery and onions and sauté until tender, about 10 minutes.

 - Add the poultry seasoning and salt and pepper to the celery and onion mixture.
 Stir to combine.